Writing Literature Reviews

 To solidify your understanding of how to write an abstract, watch this 3-minute video from the University of Melbourne that takes you through a good example.
 Try not to get distracted by their awesome Australian accents.

-Now if you would like more details, you can read this explanation.
+Now if you would like more details, you can refer to this explanation.

 You can't revise without a decent draft, so don't blow off the first draft deadline.
 The better your first draft, the better your paper will be in the end because you'll have enough time to really look at your paper.
 Actually re-look at your paper, or in other words, re-vise.
 Get it?
 Re-vision?

-The second answer is to take care of Global Issues before you focus on Local Issues .
+The second way to improve your paper is to go through a layered revision process focusing on global and then local issues.
+As you re-see your paper, take my advice and tackle before you focus on .
 What do I mean by that?
 Let me tell you a quick story.

 A Revision Story Involving Cats